Who Pushed That Button?

 News flash: No Easy Buttons can be found in the reality aisle of life.

-A few examples of the Hard Button:
+A few examples of facing life’s difficulties:

 • Working with colleagues who don’t think, work, agree, or act like you do